descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 #### Scenario #2b - Known State - Derived

-This would would also work safely for derived state calling their base class member functions at runtime without the additional member function pointer costs.
+This would also work safely for derived state calling their base class member functions at runtime without the additional member function pointer costs.
 After all, `Derived` is still a `Base`.

 ```cpp
 Derived derived;